Child and Universe: What Makes A Home?

-Woodshop: Students in Second Grade begin to think more deeply about design and how it can solve problems.
+Design Thinking and Woodshop: Students in Second Grade begin to start thinking more deeply about design and how it can solve problems.
 The students invent an imaginary planet and are tasked with designing a tree or plant that could survive on the planet, as well as the animals that would live there.
 The final project is prototyping a spacecraft designed to land on their planet’s surface.
-In addition, students create open-ended projects throughout the year.
+In addition, students create open ended projects throughout the year.

 Social and Emotional

 Second Graders continue with the Open Circle curriculum, building upon and practicing the skills and strategies they learned in First Grade.
 The essential social and emotional skills that are developed relate to five key areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
 Children further develop skills needed to be good learners and to form healthy positive relationships.